treeman/why_cryptocurrencies/IDEAS.md

 1. On writing well
-2. After the Music Stopped: The Financial Crisis, the Response, and the Work Ahead
+2. After the Music Stopped: The Financial Crisis, the Response, and the Work Ahead "When the music stops, in terms of liquidity, things will be complicated.
+But as long as the music is playing, you’ve got to get up and dance.
+We’re still dancing,"
+        - Citigroup CEO Chuck Prince, 2007
+    Merely months before the financial meltdown

+    12 million jobs lost
+    The Lehman bancruptcy signifies the start of the financial crisis.
+The U.S. economy was already in a rocky state
 3. The case against the FED
+4. The Big Short: Inside the Doomsday Machine

 # Videos